James Taylor: Grammy Awards

 In 2006, Taylor was the Grammy Award-sponsored MusiCares Person of the Year.
-At a black tie ceremony held in Los Angeles, musicians from several eras paid tribute to Taylor by performing his songs, often prefacing them with remarks on his influence on their decisions to become musicians.
+At a black tie ceremony held in Los Angeles, musicians from several eras (most prominently from his era) paid tribute to Taylor by performing his songs, often prefacing them with remarks on his influence on their decisions to become musicians.
 Artists include Carole King, Bruce Springsteen, Sting, Taj Mahal, Dr. John, Bonnie Raitt, Jackson Browne, David Crosby, Sheryl Crow, India.Arie, The Chicks, Jerry Douglas, Alison Krauss, and Keith Urban.
 Paul Simon performed as well, although he was not included in the televised program; Taylor's brother Livingston appeared on stage as a "backup singer" for the finale, along with Taylor's twin boys, Rufus and Henry.
+The concert was released on DVD in the fall of 2006 and broadcast on Public Television for the Holiday season of that same year.